ndarville/ndarville.github.io/_posts/2013-12-15-naming-the-thirteen-dwarves-in-the-hobbit.markdown

 ---
 layout: post
-title:  "How to Remember the 13 Dwarves from &ldquo;The Hobbit&rdquo;"
+title:  "How to Remember the Thirteen Dwarves from &ldquo;The Hobbit&rdquo;"
 date:   2013-12-15 15:29:00
 id:     2
 categories: blog